Use your online account to do the following:

 Do I qualify for this tax saving option?

 If you answer yes to all three following questions, you likely qualify.
-To participate, complete the tax savings form.

 1. Are you a retired Washington state public safety officer?